Turvo State Park: History

 Turvo was one of the first conservation units in the state and the largest fully protected unit.

 The area was made a state forest reserve by decree 2.312 on 11 March 1947, protecting untouched lands covered with native forest on the banks of the Uruguay River between the mouths of the Turvo and Pari rivers, then in the Tenente Portela district.

 The objective was to protect the forest and provide refuge for fauna.

 Any type of alienation, lease or encumbrance, or any agricultural or industrial exploitation was prohibited.

 Law 2440 of 2 October 1954 transformed all forests owned by the state with over 250 ha into state parks, apart from areas that had deforested or transformed into rural lots.

 As a result, the Turvo State Forest Reserve became the Turvo State Forest Park.

-In state parks it is forbidden to hunt, fish, cut native species, open fire breaks, thin the forest or subdivide it into fields.
+In state parks, it is forbidden to hunt, fish, cut native species, open fire breaks, thin the forest or subdivide it into fields.

-From 1954 visitors could access Porto Garcia, a beach on the Uruguay River.
+Starting in 1954, visitors could access Porto Garcia, a beach on the Uruguay River.

 Decree 17.432 of 11 August 1965 altered the limits of the park.